NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. note::

   Refrigerator energy use is only affected by the ambient temperature where it is located when ConstantCoefficients and TemperatureCoefficients are used.
+  When ConstantCoefficients and TemperatureCoefficients are used, hourly energy for refrigerators is determined following Equation 4.2-X2 of ANSI/RESNET/ICC 301-2022:

+  ((RatedAnnualkWh / 8760) * (ConstantCoefficients[hr] + TemperatureCoefficients[hr] * T_space)

+  where T_space is the ambient temperature (F) where the refrigerator is located and hr is the hour of the day.

 HPXML Freezers
 **************